mattermost/mmctl/docs/mmctl_user_deleteall.rst

 mmctl user deleteall
 --------------------

 Delete all users and all posts.
-Local only.
+Local command only.

 Synopsis
 ~~~~~~~~

 Permanently delete all users and all related information including posts.
-Local command only.
+This command can only be run in local mode.

 ::